dahlia/logtape/README.md

 [![GitHub Actions][GitHub Actions badge]][GitHub Actions]
 [![Codecov][Codecov badge]][Codecov]

-> [!NOTE]
-> LogTape is still in the early stage of development.
-The API is not stable
-> yet.
-Please be careful when using it in production.

 LogTape is a logging library for JavaScript and TypeScript.
 It provides a simple and flexible logging system that is easy to use and easy to extend.
 The highlights of LogTape are: